Last updated Mar. 5, 2023 by Peter Jakes

 5. The Motley Fool CAPS

-Motley Fool CAPS is a stock market simulation game where you do not play against other players but instead compete against the computer.
+Motley Fool CAPS is a stock market simulation game where you do not compete against other players but compete against the computer.
 You can play for free or for real money and have the option to set your own goals.

 The game rewards winners with virtual cash to spend and gives everyone else access to valuable research tools to learn about specific stocks and companies.